From the Series: Life on Dog Hill

 Many a faux pas has resulted from the person who doesn’t understand the significance of wisdom in this situation.

-Playing hard to convince are you?
+Playing hard to convince?

 Fine.
 Here you go.